cloudreve/docs/en/usage/custom-frontend.md

 :::

+## Change Logo {#change-logo}

+Changing the site logo does not require custom static resources.
+Please go to the dashboard `Settings` -> `Basic` -> `LOGO` to fill in the URL address of the LOGO image.
+You can use the direct link function of Cloudreve to get the URL address of the image.

 ## Using Custom Static Resources {#use}

 Please rename the `build` directory compiled from the [frontend repository](https://github.com/cloudreve/frontend) to `statics` and place it in the `data` directory under the same directory as Cloudreve executable, then restart Cloudreve for the changes to take effect.
 Upon startup, Cloudreve will print `Folder with xxx already exists, it will be used to serve static files.` in the log, indicating that custom static resources are being used.